sandeepkm45/Stopwatch/README.md

 # Stopwatch

 A beautiful, responsive web-based stopwatch application with a modern dark theme and comprehensive timing features.
-Built with vanilla HTML, CSS, and JavaScript - no dependencies required.
+Built with HTML, CSS, and JavaScript - no dependencies required.

 ## ✨ Features